c-consalpa/JavaEE/Golovach/Golovach_JavaJunior/GolovachSpring/Spring2_StartAOP.md

 ##AOP
 ####Aspect
-A group of classes that implement a single functional entity, e.g:
+A class/group of classes that implement a single functional entity, e.g:

 - loggers
 - profilers
+- exeption hanlders

 ####Join Point
 A joint point is a situation like: